 How do I choose between ACV and replacement cost?

 An actual cash value homeowners insurance policy is a great option if you’re on a budget since your premium will be lower than with a replacement cost homeowners insurance policy.
 If you don’t have many valuable items to insure, then ACV may be all you need.
-Again, you won’t have a choice for your dwelling coverage, which will always include replacement cost coverage up to your policy limits, especially if your home is not paid off or is financed; however, you could choose actual cash value coverage if appropriate for your situation.
+Again, your dwelling coverage will most commonly include replacement cost coverage up to your policy limits, especially if your home is not paid off or is financed; however, you could choose actual cash value coverage if appropriate for your situation.

 Frequently asked questions

 The main difference between ACV and RV in claim settlements is that the actual cash value payouts will be lower than replacement value payouts.
-Actual cash value payouts factor in the depreciation of the item, meaning that the payout will cover the cost to replace the item at its current depreciated value, while replacement value payments will provide enough money to replace your item with a new version.
+That’s because the actual cash value payouts factor in the depreciation of the item, meaning that the payout will cover the cost to replace the item at its current depreciated value, while replacement value payments will provide enough money to replace it with a new version.

 Many home insurance policies use actual cash value as the default method of claim payments, but it can vary.
-In many cases, the easiest way to determine whether your policy has replacement value or ACV is to consult your home insurance policy documents.
-If you can’t find this information, you may want to call your insurance agent, who can speak to the specifics of your policy.
+In many cases, the easiest way to determine whether your policy has replacement value or ACV may be to look over your home insurance policy documents.
+If you can’t find this information in your policy documents, you may want to call your insurance agent, who can help you determine the specifics of your policy.

 No, actual cash value doesn’t just apply to homeowners insurance.
 It can also apply to auto insurance.
-The difference is that the ACV auto insurance would pay the current market price for your totaled or stolen vehicle rather than paying out the cost of a new car.
+The difference is that the ACV auto insurance policy would pay the current market price for your totaled or stolen vehicle rather than paying out for the cost of a new car.
 In fact, ACV policies are the norm in auto insurance, but in some cases you may have the option to purchase special coverage, like new car replacement coverage, which typically pays for a newer vehicle if your car is stolen or totaled in a covered incident.